The Korsars overwhelmed Clive and his companions.

 For that, her death shall be terrible indeed, as you would do well to note.”

 to making a brave enough show of it.
 Though her head and face remained

-covered, she held her chin up defiantly, and stood ready to receive whatever the Cid
+covered, she held her chin up defiantly, and stood ready to receive whatever

-arena drew up.
-And out onto the sands crept a terrible beast from time's
+side of the arena drew up.
+And out onto the sands crept a terrible beast

-beasts such as they had encountered shortly following the abduction
+carnivorous beasts such as they had encountered shortly following the abduction

 of Jahlanna by Mogor, which Simmons identified as a probable ancestor of

 fur, and a massive, crocodile-like muzzle.